Aung-IO/React_Library_Project/README.md

 Install the following before the project start

 - npm install
-- npm install -g json-server

-- npm run dev (for json-server)
+- This projet is based on firebase, so, I removed json-server config
 - npm start (to run project)